Updating Search Anywhere Framework

 - the OpenSearch home directory, usually/app/opensearch/

-- the directory where indexed data is stored, usually/app/data/
+- the directory where indexed data is stored, usually/app/data/opensearch

 - the OpenSearch Dashboards home directory, usually/app/opensearch-dashboards/